 - Provide originals of degree certificates (if you have not already done so).

 - Proof of satisfactory completion of current degree (if you are still in a B.Sc. or M.Sc. program when you apply to our program).

 - Satisfactory completion of a particular course in your first term (Chem 801.6).

 When your admission is formally approved by CGPS, they will provide the graduate secretary with an acceptance letter for you.
 This will be sent to you by courier along with a letter of offer from the Department.
 This generally occurs within 2 to 4 weeks from the time your paperwork was submitted to CGPS.

 After you have received the acceptance and offer letters, we ask that you let us know if you are accepting the offer of admission.
 To accept the offer, log on to your online application and select 'Yes, I will attend the University of Saskatchewan' button at the bottom of the application summary page.

 If you are an international student, there are number of things you must do prior to your travel to Canada.
 You can find this information here.

 Step 4: Arrival and registration

 You do not need to register for any classes before you arrive in Saskatoon to begin your program.
-If you wish to do so, however, or need to do so for any reason, please contact the graduate secretary for instructions and information.
+If you wish to do so, however, or need to do so for any reason, please contact the Graduate Program Coordinator for instructions and information.

 Your offer letter from the Department includes a date by which you must arrive in order to attend the Orientation and TA training, a mandatory part of your graduate program.
 If you are unable to arrive by the specified date, it is important to notify your supervisor as soon as possible and see if alternate arrangements can be made.